little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Through the years it was converted to a mosque then a museum and now back to a mosque.

-That being said, make sure you know what to where when you go to the mosque as well as when to go, i.e. not during the 5 prayer times.
+That being said, make sure you know what to wear when you go to the mosque as well as when to go, i.e. not during the 5 prayer times.
 Th

 Ephesus